More about: 24 Best Things To Do in Rome

 Rome is known for its fountains and, without a doubt, this is the most emblematic of them all.
 It will appear by surprise as you turn a corner walking through the historic center of the city and the first thing that will surprise you will be its size.
 This baroque fountain represents Neptune and two tritons and is known for the legend that if you throw a coin in it you will return to Rome and if you throw two you will find love in Italy.

 For me, the most authentic way to enjoy it, is booking a tour of fountains and squares of Rome in which you will be offered all the details or tasting a delicious Italian ice cream on the stairs.
-I warn you that this will be practically impossible to do during the central hours of the day, but if you accept my advice, do it after dinner, at the end of the day and before going to sleep at the hotel.
+I warn you that this will be practically impossible to do during the central hours of the day, but if you accept my advice, do it after dinner, late in the day and before going to sleep at the hotel.

 Almost without tourists and with much more space to sit down, it will be much more relaxing and you will remember that moment forever.
 I tell you everything you need to know to enjoy it to the fullest here: Fontana Di Trevi Tickets And Tours and I leave you a list of the best gelato in Rome.